 You don’t have to wander far from the Christmas market to see some of the other highlights in Ghent.

-Throughout Ghent, there are large murals by well-known artists as well as smaller works by novice painters.
-Check out Werregarenstraat, the pedestrian street known as “graffiti alley.”
-It’s been a haven for street art projects for over 20 years and the work is always changing.
-Also, keep an eye out as you stroll around the city because works often appear in unexpected places.
-For a great guide, see the this downloadable guide.
+Throughout the city, there are large murals by well-known artists as well as smaller works by novice painters.
+Check out Werregarenstraat, the pedestrian street known as “graffiti alley,” which has been a haven for street art projects for over 20 years.

-The 14th-century belfry is the middle of Ghent’s three towers, so you’ll have fabulous views of St. Nicholas Church and the old center of Ghent on one side and St. Bavo on the other.
+Another highlight is my favorite spot for stunning views–the belfry (belfort).
+The 14th-century structure is in the middle of Ghent’s three towers, so you’ll have fabulous views of St. Nicholas Church and the old center of Ghent on one side and St. Bavo on the other.

-One of the top Ghent attractions is right in the city center.
-The 12th-century Castle of the Counts (Gravensteen) is impossible to miss.
+For even more history, the 12th-century Castle of the Counts (Gravensteen) is impossible to miss.
 With a moat and turrets, the imposing structure looms over the Lys River.
 At Christmastime, you’ll find it decorated for the season and can relax with some gluhwein in the café.

 Antwerp Christmas Market

-Walking from the station, you’ll reach the food stands and large ice-skating rink at the Groenplaats.
+Walking from the station, you’ll see the festivities at Operaplein and Hendrik Conscienceplein before you reach the food stands and large ice-skating rink at the Groenplaats.
 It’s a great place to stop for hot chocolate, or you can head to the bar inside, if it’s not too busy.

 Just a few steps away on the other side of the Cathedral of Our Lady, Grote Markt hums with activity.
 On the square ringed by the old merchant houses and Antwerp City Hall, there are even more opportunities for buying handmade goods and artisanal Belgian foods.
 Check out the colorful lanterns, Christmas village decorations, and all the knitted scarves to keep out the cold.